willwh/hook.io/README.md

 ### Extending your hook.io mesh

 At this point, you've got 3 nodes talking to each other, and an interactive repl to run `hook.emit` and `hook.on` commands.
 Now you can extend your network of hooks using any of the existing hook libraries, or by extending from the base `Hook` object.
 You can now fire messages cross-process, cross-platform, and cross-browser.
-Think of it like a real-time event bus that works anywhere JavaScript is supported.

 # Available Hooks (more coming soon)